opennetworkinglab/onos-p4-tutorial/EXERCISE-4.md

 To keep things simple and because we are already using IPv6, your solution will just be adding the routing header to the existing IPv6 packet.
-(We won't be embedding entire packets inside of new IPv6 packets with a SRv6 policy, although the spec allows it and there are valid use cases for doing so.)
+(We won't be embedding entire packets inside of new IPv6 packets with an SRv6 policy, although the spec allows it and there are valid use cases for doing so.)

 As you may have already noticed, SRv6 uses IPv6 addresses to identify segments in a policy.